Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Apply ice on your back for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you apply it to your back.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Reach or maintain a healthy weight.
 Extra weight can increase pressure on your spine.
 This can make your symptoms worse.
 Ask your healthcare provider how much you should weigh.
-He can help you create a healthy weight loss plan if you are overweight.
+Your provider can help you create a healthy weight loss plan if you are overweight.

 - Ask your healthcare provider if alternative therapies are right for you.
 Examples include yoga and acupuncture.
 Yoga may increase your strength and flexibility.
 Acupuncture may help decrease your pain.